Disability Services (DS)

 Who do I contact to learn more about Disability Services?

 What documentation is required to qualify for services?

 I have a disability.
 Do I need to register with these?

 What types of Disability Services are offered?
 What services do I qualify for?

 ADA Compliance Statement for Student Accommodations

-The Student Success Center (SSC) has been designated to coordinate the University’s overall compliance with the ADA, ADAA and Section 504 of the Rehabilitation Act, as they apply to students.
-The Student Success Center maintains the student’s Plan of Action, which also contains the Self-Identification statement.
-SSC helps develop strategies for compliance, coordinates the University’s accommodation processes for students and monitors implementation efforts.
-The SSC also handles inquiries about compliance and investigates complaints relating to student accommodations and service requests.
-Additional information may be obtained by contacting the Director of Disability Services, Dr. Genelle Haney, at the Student Success Center at 770-426-2725 or Genelle.Haney@ LIFE.edu.
+Disability Services has been designated to coordinate the University’s overall compliance with the ADA, ADAA and Section 504 of the Rehabilitation Act, as they apply to students.
+Disability Services maintains the student’s Plan of Action, which also contains the Self-Identification statement.
+Disability Services helps develop strategies for compliance, coordinates the University’s accommodation processes for students and monitors implementation efforts.
+Disability Services also handles inquiries about compliance and investigates complaints relating to student accommodations and service requests.
+Additional information may be obtained by contacting the Director of Disability Services, Dr. Genelle Haney, at Disability Services at 770-426-2725 or Genelle.Haney@ LIFE.edu.

 Process for Requests for Accommodations